 Key Parameters to Test

-When testing your pool water, there are several key parameters to measure for a safe and enjoyable swimming experience.
+When testing your pool water, several key parameters must be measured to ensure a safe and enjoyable swimming experience.

 Understanding these parameters can help you maintain the proper balance of chemicals in your pool.